William Matthew Scott: Children's books: The Cherrys series

+Scott had three main motives for beginning to write his first children's books in 1950.
+Although he was still publishing short stories, some of his target magazines had closed.
+He had become a grandfather, but there was a third motive.
+He said he was "driven to write children's books by my grandchildren, but ...
+I wrote them to please myself.
+I wrote the kind of children's books that I knew I would like to read".
+Although the Cherry books sport an atmosphere of family fun, Scott occasionally includes moments of "topicality, realism (and a hint of menace)" in this set, a tendency consistent with his previous writings.
+Nevertheless, Scott said that writing the Cherrys series was "the greatest fun in the world".

 The Cherrys series consists of 14 books, published from 1952 to 1965, the last being published after Will Scott died.
 Numbers 1–12 in the series were illustrated by Lilian Buchanan who also illustrated some of Enid Blyton's children's books.
 Numbers 1–12 in the series contain various pictorial maps of the stories' fictional settings, for example Market Cray and River House, on the end papers.
+The maps are based upon sketches and ideas by Scott, and they were realised by Lilian Buchanan.
+They contain some details which have similarities with the layout of Herne Bay.
 These twelve books are illustrated throughout with black and white drawings.
+Due to their decorative qualities, this set of books has been described as a collector's item by the Thoresby Society.
 The stories are about a family of children whose middle-class parents, especially the father, play with them and encourage adventures, some of which are imaginary.
 The series is aimed at a reading age of about 10 years in the middle classes of the 1950s to 1960s era.
 Many of the stories are set in the fictional village of Market Cray, which may have some reference to St Mary Cray, or even an indirect or hidden reference to St. Mary Mead, the fictional home of Agatha Christie's sleuth Miss Marple.
 The characters are: Captain and Mrs Cherry; Jimmy Cherry; Jane Cherry; Roy Cherry; Pam Cherry; Mr Watson the monkey; Joseph the parrot; Mr and Mrs Wilks the neighbours; Sally Wilks; Mr Wilks' brother from the Isle of Wight; Mr and Mrs. Pringle; Joe Pringle; Betty Pringle; Mrs. Pearl the cleaner from Marigold Cottages; Mr Mount the baker.
 The fictional father Captain Cherry is a retired explorer whose name may be a reference to Apsley Cherry-Garrard.
+Judith Ford (2013) describes Captain Cherry thus: